 PSY353 Community Psychology (4)

 Examines concept of community and what makes communities strong and effective.
 Considers how problems typically understood as individually rooted can be recast as problems in social system.
 Topics include problem prevention, self-help groups, community-based mental health treatment, program evaluation, social intervention, community development, and nonprofessional or paraprofessional intervention.
 Prerequisite: PSY257.
 (Alternate years.
-Offered 2013-14.)
+Not offered 2015-16.)

 PYL353 Community Psychology Lab (0)

 Introduces students to practical applications of community psychology principles in local community.
 Students formally evaluate a community program and design and implement a community intervention.
 Prerequisite: PSY257 (Alternate years.
 Offered 2013-14.)
 Lab fee.

 PSY360 Industrial/Organizational Psychology (2)